Journey of Akaki

-Journey of Akaki is a 1912 Georgian documentary film directed by Vasil Amashukeli.
+Journey of a Georgian Poet Akaki Tsreteli in Racha-Lechkhumi is a 1912 Russian documentary film directed by Vasil Amashukeli.
+With a duration of 44 minutes, it is considered a feature film.

-Plot
+Content

 The film shows the love of Georgian society to the poet Akaki Tsereteli, as well as the nature and traditions of Georgia.

 The director captured episodes of the journey.
 They shot about 1500 meters of film.
 After editing, 1200 m remained.
-About 400 m have reached our time.
-The author managed to reflect the people's love for the poet, to show the way of life in Georgia, Georgian traditions and nature.
+About 400 m have survived to the present day.
+The film depicts the people's love for the poet, the way of life in Georgia, Georgian traditions, and nature.
+It is considered the first feature documentary film of Georgian cinema.

 Release

 The film was first shown at the Radium Cinema in Kutaisi on September 20, 1912.
 Akaki Tsereteli attended the premiere.
 For two weeks, the film was held in Kutaisi with a full house.

 A copy of the film is stored in the National Archives of the Ministry of Justice of Georgia.